Idhu Kathirvelan Kadhal: Production

 Ithu Kathirvelan Kadhal, started its shoot on 22 February 2013 in Chennai.
-The film released on 14 February 2014 across 320 screens in Tamil Nadu.

 Soundtrack

-Music was composed by Harris Jayaraj who had collaborated with S. R. Prabhakaran for the first time.
-The album was released on 10 January 2014 to generally positive reviews, with "Maelae Maelae" and "Anbae Anbae" being favourites.
-Critics felt that the soundtrack had "a handful of bright moments".
+Music was composed by Harris Jayaraj.
+The album was released on 20 January 2014.

 Release

-The film was dubbed into Telugu as Seenugadi Love Story.
+The film released on 14 February 2014.
+It was dubbed into Telugu as Seenugadi Love Story.

 Critical reception

-The Hindu said, "A few laughs, but overstuffed with subplots".
+Baradwaj Rangan wrote for The Hindu, "A few laughs, but overstuffed with subplots".
 Sify wrote, "the story is wafer-thin and weak and none of the characters are well-etched out.
 Every scene looks contrived and manipulated.
 This film doesn't work because it's hard to empathize with any of the characters and the actors fail to rise above the flawed script".
 The New Indian Express wrote, "Idhu Kathirvelan Kadhal may not be a great film.
-But it's a fairly decent family entertainer that wouldn't bore one.".
-The Times of India gave 3/5 and wrote, "The film isn't bad per se but displays very little ambition and is only mildly interesting.".
-Indiaglitz gave a rating of 3/5 and wrote, "Though there are quite a number of relishing moments, the screenplay is mediocre, the scenes apart from Santhanam-Udhay-Nayan has nothing big to offer.
-Prabhakaran's story telling is sweet with an emotional climax, however does not spring you the WOW factor".
-Behindwoods gave it 2.5/5 and called it "A rom-com family drama which falls short of realizing its full potential".
-Siddarth Srinivas of Cinemalead gave 2.5/5 and stated that the film is "A pleasant entertainer with the right mix of comedy, romance and morals.".
+But it's a fairly decent family entertainer that wouldn't bore one".
+The Times of India gave 3/5 and wrote, "The film isn't bad per se but displays very little ambition and is only mildly interesting".
 Rediff.com gave 2.5/5 and wrote, "Idhu Kathirvelan Kadhal is a simple love story with a good mix of romance, comedy and sentiment.
 Though nothing extraordinary, the film makes a good Valentine's Day watch", calling it a "feel good entertainer".
-Oneindia gave 2.5/5 stars and wrote, "Many felt that Idhu Kathirvelan Kadhal would be on the lines of Udhayanidhi Stalin's debut movie Oru Kal Oru Kannadi.
-But it is not.
-Indeed, the latest film comes out as an entertaining film with good things about the values of family".
-IANS gave 2/5 and concluded, "Idhu Kathirvelan Kadhal is a done to death rom-com that hardly entertains.".
-Bharath Vijaykumar of Moviecrow gave 2.75/5 and concluded, "A fairly entertaining family drama that is worth a watch thanks to some clean fun sans vulgarity and violence.".
+IANS gave 2/5 and concluded, "Idhu Kathirvelan Kadhal is a done to death rom-com that hardly entertains".